 We hand dye everything at cowgirlblues.
 Most of our yarns are commercially spun, the rest spun by hand.
 Our ready-to-wear products are knitted by machine and finished by hand.
 And we over-dye everything.

-All dyeing is done in our Woodstock studio.
+All dyeing is done in our studio in Maitland.

 Yes.
 One of my customers, a man, bought a knit neckwarmer in the winter.
 As it started getting warmer he told me he was driving to work with the air conditioning on and all the car windows down so that he could still wear it, because even though it wasn’t really cold enough he didn’t want to take it off!

 Definitely, it’s an important part of what we do and we intend to grow this into a big small business.
 We have 5 women working in the studio who are involved in various aspects of making and finishing the products.

 We think so.
 In South Africa sheep and goat farming is a “free range” activity.
 The animals live outdoors and the farmers are passionate about their livestock and do their best to keep them healthy, strong and happy.

 For a sheep or an angora goat being shorn or clipped is like going for a haircut.
 Sometimes they get little cuts if they wriggle, a little bit like someone might nick themselves shaving.